Why Choose Our First Aid Course?

-The address of our Darra First Aid training location:
+The address of our Darra First Aid training location is:

-Darra is southwest of the Brisbane Central Business District and within easy access from Ipswich Motorway, Logan Motorway, and the Western Freeway.
+Darra is south-west of the Brisbane CBD, with easy access to the Ipswich Motorway, Logan Motorway, and the Western Freeway.

-Darra is a southwestern suburb of Brisbane and our First Aid training venue here represents convenient access for you if you are coming from the following suburbs:
+Our Darra First Aid training venue is handy if you’re coming from the following suburbs:

 • Acacia Ridge